techdiem/BeatSaberMicMuter/README.md

 ## Configuration
 Please restart the game once after the first start with this mod installed, else the config may not be applied.
 You can configure the plugin using the  `Settings (⚙) -> Mod Settings -> MicMuter` menu.

+* Microphone: Select your microphone here.
+Make sure that every name only exists once.
+### Submenu: Automatic mute
 * Enabled in singleplayer/party/campaign: Enable automatic muting in every gamemode except multiplayer (singleplayer, party, campaign)
 * Enabled in multiplayer: Enable automatic muting in multiplayer (online)
 * Unmute on pause: Unmute the microphone while in the pause menu (only singleplayer)
-* Microphone: Select your microphone here.
-Make sure that every name only exists once.
+### Submenu: Push-to-talk
+* Enable Push-to-talk: Toggle microphone mute with a controller button
+* Button: Select the button or button combo that should be used to unmute the mic
+* Invert (Push-to-mute): Mute instead of unmute on button press
 ### Submenu: Floating mute button
 * Enable floating mute button: Show a little mute button everywhere instead of ingame
 * Show movement handle: Show a little white handle to the left of the button, grab it and change the position

+You can also use all three features simultaneously.

 ## Credits